 - I start with gentle rolling, then controlled drops to my side, then a direct sit-down.

-We repeat this with Jenna and Ethan too.
-Jenna watches the glass while Ethan moves, then they swap roles.
-That way we see how this kind of test behaves with different body weights and different movement styles.
+We repeat this with Jenna and Ethan as well.
+Jenna watches the glass while Ethan moves, then they switch, which lets us compare different body weights and movement styles on the same bed.

-We rate the visual result on a simple internal scale:
+We rate what we see on a simple internal scale:

 - Minimal ripple and no slosh near the rim.